Robot Air Hockey Challenge

 finds both the low-level strategy to control the mechanical systems and the high-level strategy to win the game.

-The main part of the challenge consists of three simulated stages: Warm Up, Qualifying, and Tournament.
-Each stage consists of different tasks required for robot air hockey.
-Besides preparing your agents for executing the desired movements in the environments that are provided to you, they should also be robust and capable of adapting to changes.
-Except for the warm-up stage, we will evaluate your submissions in modified simulation environments to mimic the sim-to-real gap.
-Finally, the first three teams will be able to deploy their approach on the real robot.
+The main part of the challenge consists of two simulated stages (Qualifying, Simulated Tournament) and one stage in the real world (Real-world Finals).
+In the qualifying stage, you will prepare your agent in the environments that are provided to you, which should also be robust and capable of adapting to changes.
+In the Simulated Tournament, the agents will play against each other in a round-robin fashion in modified simulation environments to mimic the sim-to-real gap.
+Finally, the first 4 teams will be able to deploy their approach on the real robot in the Real-world Finals.

 More information can be found in the Challenge Details.